Victohu1/Victohu1/README.md

-Welcome to my github page.
+Welcome to my github.

-My github is mainly used to store projects that I have worked on in the past/actively working on.
+This is where I store projects I've worked on in the past and those I'm actively developing.

-My interests are AI/ML, Algorithmic Trading and Distributed Systems.
+My interests include AI/ML, Algorithmic Trading and Distributed Systems.

-Enjoy your stay!
+Feel free to explore - enjoy your stay!